spanner/radiant-forum-extension/README.md

 	  <r:content part="feed" />
 	</h1>

 and it will look right for all the forum pages.

+You probably also want to include this somewhere, as on all reader-service pages:

+	<r:if_reader><r:reader:controls /></r:if_reader>

 Have a look at the included sample layout for a starting point.
+You will need to put [mootools](http://mootools.net/) in your /javascripts directory first.

 ## Multi_site